ryofslife/dumpable-kernel/README.md

 ### Case 5: Recursive Spinlock With IRQ Disabled

 This case disables interrupts locally before the recursive acquisition of spinlock.
-Once its called, it hangs entirely without panicing.
+Once it's called, it hangs entirely without panicing.
 Therefore, it doesn't trigger kexec reboot and I'm having trouble doing any kind of analysis....<br />
 Maybe I should start looking into some other analysis tools to break this deadlock🤠.